 Acts 1 says:

 15 "... in those days Peter stood up in the midst of the disciples

 (altogether the number of names was about a hundred and twenty) and said,

 16 'Men and brethren, this Scripture had to be fulfilled,

 which the Holy Spirit spoke before by the mouth of David concerning Judas ...

 17 for he was numbered with us and obtained a part in this ministry'"...

 20 "... it is written in the book of Psalms … ‘Let another take his oversight’”.

-Peter goes on to say that the one to fulfill the scripture would have to be from among the "men who have accompanied us all the time that the Lord Jesus went in and out among us".
+He goes on to say that the one to fulfill the scripture would have to be from among the "men who have accompanied us all the time that the Lord Jesus went in and out among us".

 These first 12 Apostle-Elders would lead the way in “preaching the Kingdom of God and teaching the things which concern the Lord Jesus Christ,” Acts 28'31.

-The Day of Pentecost came, the Father sent the Holy Spirit signifying that Jesus had been glorified (John 7'38).
-The 120 received the Holy Spirit .
+The Day of Pentecost came.
+The Father sent the Holy Spirit signifying that Jesus had been glorified (John 7'38) and the 120 received and were filled with the Holy Spirit .

 These New Covenant Kingdom apostle-shepherd-overseers were soon very busy.
-Acts 2'41 says that on that very day "About 3000 souls" were added.
+Acts 2'41 says that on that very day "about 3000 souls" were added.